umer-saleem/Creating-Google-Spreadsheets/README.md

 ### 7. Clone the GitHub Repository

-* Open the terminal.
+* Download and unzip the repository.

-* Navigate inside the root folder of the repository.
+* Navigate inside the root folder of the repository using the terminal.

   `$ cd google_spreadsheet_python`